-The provider will ensure there are one or more named individuals responsible for coordination of the delivery and planning of the programme with appropriate administrative support to ensure timely reporting and response to requests for information.
-Where there is only one named coordinator, the provider will ensure that there are adequate cover arrangements in place to ensure sustainability and consistency of programme.
+The provider will ensure there are one or more named individuals responsible for coordination of the delivery and planning of the programme aided by appropriate administrative support to ensure timely reporting and response to requests for information.
+Where there is only one named coordinator, the Provider will ensure that there are adequate cover arrangements in place to ensure sustainability and consistency of programme.

-The provider and NHS England and NHS Improvement should meet at regular intervals to monitor and review the local screening pathway.
-It is recommended that the meetings should include representatives from programme coordination, for example, screening coordinators and screening support sonographers, clinical services, laboratory services, service management and governance leads.
+The provider and NHS England and NHS Improvement will meet at regular intervals (at least annually) to monitor and review the local screening pathway.
+The meetings will include representatives from programme coordination, for example screening coordinators and screening support sonographers, clinical services, laboratory services, service management and governance leads.